go to main contents

 • Coordination: Elisabet Sánchez Rodríguez (elisabet.sanchez(ELIMINAR)@urv.cat)

-• Community organization: Noves Oportunitats Center.
+• Community organization: Centre de Noves Oportunitats.

-Master's Thesis - Socio-emotional skills with boys and girls with high abilities
+Master's Thesis: Socio-emotional skills with boys and girls with high abilities

 • Coordination: Josefa Canals Sans (josefa.canals(ELIMINAR)@urv.cat)

-Master's Thesis – Assessment of quality of life in people with functional diversity
+Master's Thesis: Assessment of quality of life in people with functional diversity

 • Coordination: Ester Solé Pijuan (ester.sole(ELIMINAR)@urv.cat)